ekson73/kosmologogenesis/TASKS.md

 ## Pending Tasks:

-[x] Validate that Completed Tasks were executed correctly following the KOSMOLOGOGENESIS methodology [x] Analyze, compare and identify the best task management method: Roocode Boomerang Tasks vs claude-task-master [ ] Simulate the framework in a real project (e.g., IaC migration, API, prompts) - Compare with previous executions [ ] Collect metrics using the validation matrix
+[x] Validate that Completed Tasks were executed correctly following the framework methodology [x] Analyze, compare and identify the best task management method: Roo Code Boomerang Tasks vs claude-task-master [ ] Migrate the actual task manager methodology and files to Roo Code Boomerang Tasks and claude-task-master [ ] Create a new version of the framework based on the new task management system [ ] Document the new version in the versioning.md file [ ] Create a new version of the framework in the adaptation-guidelines.md file [ ] Create a new version of the framework in the validation-matrix.md file [ ] Create a new version of the framework in the sporos-checklist.md file [ ] Create a new version of the framework in the analysis.md file [ ] Create a new version of the framework in the examples.md file [ ] Simulate the framework in a real project (e.g., IaC migration, API, prompts) - Compare with previous executions [ ] Collect metrics using the validation matrix
-[ ] Document lessons learned and necessary adjustments [ ] Update guides, templates and matrix according to learnings [ ] Plan backlog for the next iteration based on results
+[ ] Document lessons learned and necessary adjustments [ ] Update guides, templates and matrix according to learnings [ ] Plan backlog for the next iteration based on results [ ] Group and merge Future Tasks into the same with same meaning

-## Future Task Backlog
+## Future Tasks

 [ ] Explore automation of the iteration cycle
 [ ] Create integrations with specific tools (e.g., ArgoCD, Terraform)